AbuseIO/AbuseIO/docs/configuration-main.md

 ### deletable = true/false
 ### show_abusedesk_names = true/false

-Defined wither or not the name (first/last) will be shown next the the AbuseDesk name.
+Define whether or not the name (first/last) will be shown next the the AbuseDesk name.
 This would be handle so a contact would be able to refer to a specific case owner.

 ## notifications